EternityForest/pavillion/security.md

 Messages to the client must be keyed using the hash of the Client's nonce followed by the server's nonce keyed with the preshared key.
 Giving the client full control of it's send key allows support for multicasting.

 The hashing method shall be defined on a per-cipher suite basis.
-As challenge-response is a fairly basic and common primative, future ciphers
+As challenge-response is a fairly basic and common primative, future ciphers will probably use the same packet structure.

 ### Unrecognized Client (Opcode 4, S>C)